 While prescription flea and tick preventives require a trip to your veterinarian, they often offer more convenience and peace of mind than over-the-counter options.
-There are many topical flea and tick prevention treatments available for your dog as well as flea collars that can be convenient since they typically last longer than topical treatment.
-Talk with your veterinarian to find the best option for your four-legged friend.
+There are many topical flea and tick prevention treatments available for your dog, as well as flea collars (these can be convenient since they typically last longer than topical treatment).
+Other options are oral flea and tick medications and yard treatments.
+Talk with your veterinarian to find the best option for your dog.

 Fleas and itching seem to go hand-in-hand, but you shouldn’t wait until you see your dog scratching to check for fleas.
-Regularly run a flea comb through his coat and if you find your dog already has a flea and tick infestation, your first step is to eliminate the parasites from your pet.
-Choose a flea and tick spray to keep adult fleas and ticks off your pup or bathe your dogs with a flea and tick shampoo made to kill these critters.
-If your dog is outside in wooded areas, check him regularly for ticks and remove any you find right away.
-Visit your veterinarian immediately if you suspect your dog may have a tick-borne illness.
+Regularly run a flea comb through their coat and if you find your dog already has a flea and tick infestation, your first step is to eliminate the parasites from your pet.
+Choose a flea and tick spray to keep adult fleas and ticks off your pet or bathe your dogs with a flea and tick shampoo made to kill these critters.

 Flea season can run into November or even December, and ticks can become active again as early as February.
 There is no clear time to start treating your dog.
-This is why you should consider prevention methods year-round to keep your dog safe.
+This is why you should consider using year-round flea and tick prevention year-round to keep your dog safe.